July 3. Kazinform's timeline of major events

 1903 - The Semipalatinsk Teachers' Training College opens its doors.
 It is the first specialized educational institution in the country.

-1995 - First President of Kazakhstan Nursultan Nazarbayev decrees to construct the Independence Monument in Almaty city in order to eternize the attainment of the country’s sovereignty.
+1995 - First President-Elbasy Nursultan Nazarbayev decrees to construct the Independence Monument in Almaty city.

-2009 - The Astana Arena is unveiled in the capital of Kazakhstan, Nur-Sultan.
-The 30,000-seat venue is designed to host wrestling, judo, boxing and other types of sports events.
+2009 - The Astana Arena opens in the capital of Kazakhstan, Nur-Sultan (formerly Astana).
+The 30,000 seat venue is suited to host wrestling, judo, boxing and other types of sports events.

+2013 - KZT 500 commemorative silver coins dedicated to the 10th Anniversary of the Congress of Leaders of World and Traditional Religions are issued.

-2013 – Kazakhstani archaeologists unearth a number of unique monuments of the 4th century BC: ceramic vessels, bronze, and paste beads on the site of the ancient settlement of Sarkyrama in Sandyktau district of Akmola region.
+2013 - Archaeologists discover a number of unique monuments of the 4th century BC: ceramic vessels, bronze, and paste beads on the site of the ancient settlement of Sarkyrama in Sandyktau district of Akmola region.

-2017- Oralman drama directed by Sabit Kurmanbekov and Erkek drama directed by Berik Zhakhanov are screened at the XIII Kazan International Muslim Film Festival.
+2017- Oralman by Sabit Kurmanbekov and Erkek by Berik Zhakhanov are screened at the XIII Kazan International Muslim Film Festival.

-2018 – Aktobe-based designer Sabina Zhanzakova wins the main prize at the International Kids and Junior Art Festival with her traditional Kazakh costumes.
+2018 – Designer Sabina Zhanzakova from Aktobe wins the main prize of the International Kids and Junior Art Festival with her traditional Kazakh costumes.

-2020 – The Honorary Consulate of the Republic of Kazakhstan is inaugurated in Estonia.

-2021 – A monument to First President of Kazakhstan Nursultan Nazarbayev is unveiled in Turkistan.
-It is designed by Kazakhstani artist Tleuberdi Binash.